IgniteUI/help-topics/topics/02_Controls/igGrid/06_igGrid_Performance_Guide.md

 -   If you must configure the grid with more than 20 columns, consider enabling Column Virtualization.
 By default, when `virtualization` is set to true it applies to both rows and columns.
 -   If you have grid Filtering enabled in simple mode, and your grid renders more than 20 columns, consider using the Advanced Filtering mode.
 Advanced Filtering only renders filtering editors on demand.
 -   If your data source contains thousands or millions of records and you would like to render all currently bound local data at once, the best way to achieve this is to enable remote Paging.
 -   Even if you enable Virtualization, be careful about the amount of data you transfer to the client.
 Large data sets sent to the client may turn out to be the bottleneck of your page.
 For example, the rough JSON size for 10,000 records for 5 columns is over 2 MB of uncompressed data for a single request.
-To accommodate this type of configuration you can enable Paging with a large page size (ex: 1,000 records per page) and enable Virtualization.
-This approach ensures that large amounts of JSON data are not transferred to the client at once.
-Additionally you benefit from having Virtualization enabled on a per-page level basis.
+The recommended number of records to use with Virtualization is 1000 - 10000.
+If you want to handle more records than that use remote Paging.
 -   As often as possible enable gzip compression in your web server.
 This is a general guideline that will affect both download times, and bandwidth consumption.
 -   If your application does not impose specific height constraints on the grid, to set the `autoAdjustHeight` option to false as often as possible.
 Disabling this option guarantees that no additional reflows are required by the browser to calculate and size the inner containers of the grid.
 -   If you are not binding the grid to numeric or date columns, for which you need additional formatting, set `autoFormat` to false as often as possible.
 In the end the performance difference may be minimal, but if you are trying to fine-tune the grid for performance you may want to consider this option.